knauth/goodix-521d-explanation/readme.md

 You'll need all of the following things, which should be in this git repo:

-- A PKGBUILD for a lower version of fprintd-libfprint2
+- A package for a lower version of fprintd-libfprint2
 - A simple C program to reset the reader
 - The goodix-fp-dump folder provided by the good people at [Goodix Linux Development Discord](https://discord.gg/tqxCu3986U), with some modifications
 - No longer necessary: the patched version of libfprint2 created by [infinytum](https://github.com/infinytum)